svaarala/duktape/doc/fastint.rst

       // internally as a fastint.
       var t = +(Math.PI / Math.PI);

-* All function return values from both Ecmascript and Duktape/C functions are automatically downgraded to fastints.
+* All function return values from both ECMAScript and Duktape/C functions are automatically downgraded to fastints.
 So, the following value can be trusted to be 3 and represented internally as a fastint::